 Day 1 – Inverness, Torridon, Ullapool

-Day 2 – Clachtoll, Lochinver, Point of Stoer
+Day 2 – Bay of Clachtoll and Point of Stoer

-Today we will drive north to Clachtoll where the white sandy bay gives way to a rocky foreshore.
-The beach is partially composed of beautiful boulders composed of Torridonian sandstone and Lewisian gneiss – the building block of the north-west Highlands.
-After lunch, we will head for Stoer Head Lighthouse and take a short walk across the moorland, which gives superb aspects back towards the lighthouse and the cliffs.
-If weather permits, we will continue on to the Old Man of Stoer.
-On our return, we will stop at a high-point which overlooks the mountains of Assynt and Coigach – Canisp, Suilven, Cul Mor, Cul Beag, Stac Pollaidh and Ben Mor Coigach can all be seen, linearly, on the horizon.
+After breakfast, we will head north along Loch Assynt to the Bay of Clachtoll, stopping at various locations.
+The crescent shaped bay gives way to a rocky foreshore that runs out to a white sand beach.
+At low tide, deep rock pools reveal a microcosm of marine life that often trigger childhood memories.
+Our second location takes us to Stoer Head Lighthouse where a short walk across the moorland, gives superb views back towards the seacliffs and lighthouse.
+If weather permits, we will continue out to the Old Man of Stoer – an impressive 60 m (200 ft) sandstone sea stack.
+On our return journey, we will stop at a high-point overlooking the mountains of Assynt – Canisp, Suilven, Cul Mor, Cul Beag, Stac Pollaidh and Ben Mor Coigach can all be seen, linearly, on the horizon.

 Day 5 – Dundonnell